critical-path/hello-tx-rx/README.md

 ## Using systemd (the boring stuff)

-If everything goes as planned, systemd will run the HelloSender service, HelloReceiver service, and HelloFirewallOpener service whenever a configured host boots up.
-The standard systemd commands apply.
+If everything goes as planned, systemd will run the HelloSender service, the HelloReceiver service, and the HelloFirewallOpener service whenever a configured host boots up.
+The standard systemd commands are available.

 ```
 systemctl status hello_rx hello_tx hello_firewall